jenkinsci/generic-webhook-trigger-plugin/README.md

 There is a special `token` parameter.
 When supplied, the invocation will only trigger jobs with that exact token.
 The token also allows invocations without any other authentication credentials.

+*In version 2.x of the plugin it no longer supports specifying the token outside of the plugin in [BuildAuthorizationToken](https://github.com/jenkinsci/jenkins/blob/master/core/src/main/java/hudson/model/BuildAuthorizationToken.java).*

 ![Parameter](/sandbox/configure-token.png)

 The token can be supplied as a: